OfficeDev/office-js-docs-pr/word/word-add-ins.md

 ### Set it up
 You will create a simple web app and the app manifest in this section.
 The web app will allow you to add boilerplate text into the Word document.

-1) Create a folder on your local drive named BoilerplateAddin (for example C:\BoilerplateAddin).
+1) Create a folder on your local drive named BoilerplateAddin (for example C:\\BoilerplateAddin).
 Save all files created in the following steps to this folder.

 2) Create a file named home.html for the add-in view.
 The add-in will have three buttons that, when they're selected, will add boilerplate text.
-Paste the code below into home.html.
+Paste the following code into home.html.

 ```html
     <!DOCTYPE html>